 In fact, ranking for competitive key terms will only get harder when everyone is bringing their A-game.

-That means we’ll see the following in 2020 from brands of all sizes:
+That means we’ll continue to see the following from brands of all sizes:

 - A better understanding of what the target audience needs from search results for a given keyword.

 - Better writing tailored to audiences, with consistency for the brand’s tone and style.